 Juan Manuel Fangio, Graham Hill, Alain Prost, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen and Lewis Hamilton are the seven drivers who’ve taken back-to-back poles at Spa Francorchamps.

 Senna and Hakkinen are the only drivers to have taken more than two consecutive poles at the track.
 Senna has the record for the most consecutive poles at the circuit, having set the Saturday pace in every season between 1988 and 1991 (all races which he went on to win).
+Max Verstappen has been fastest in qualifying at the Belgian Grand Prix in all of the last three seasons but has only started from pole on one of those occasions.

 British drivers have more poles than any other nation here, with Graham Hill, Nigel Mansell, Mike Hawthorn, John Surtees, Jim Clark, Jackie Stewart, Lewis Hamilton and Jenson Button taking 16 poles between them.